Neha-Konduru/cd0037-API-Development-and-Documentation-project/README.md

 #### GET '/categories'

--Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category +Request Arguments: None
+* Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+* Request Arguments: None
-+Returns: An object with a single key, categories, that contains an object of id: category_string key:value pairs.
+* Returns: An object with a single key, categories, that contains an object of id: category_string key:value pairs.
 ```
 {
     'categories': { '1' : "Science",